microsoft/EdgeML/Applications/GesturePod/onMKR1000/README.md

 ## About

-GesturePod is a plug-and-play, gesture recognition device.
+[GesturePod](https://1drv.ms/u/s!AjDloPaG_l0Et7Ikid1voOVFuI116Q) is a plug-and-play, gesture recognition device.
 GesturePod can be clamped onto any white-cane used by persons with Visually Impairment.
 Simple and natural gestures performed on the cane triggers corresponding activities on the phone.
-This gesture recognition system on the cane powered by (real time robust Machine Learning (ML) based classifier [ProtoNN](https://github.com/Microsoft/EdgeML/blob/master/docs/publications/ProtoNN.pdf).
+The gesture recognition system on the cane is powered by (real time and robust) Machine Learning (ML) based classifier [ProtoNN](https://github.com/Microsoft/EdgeML/blob/master/docs/publications/ProtoNN.pdf).
+This repository contains the code for recognizing the gestures and communicating the gesture over Bluetooth Low Energy (BLE).
+The pertrained model can recognize 5 gestures - Double Tap, Right Twist, Left Twist, Twirl and Double Swipe with an accuracy of 99.87.

-Here in this code base you will find gesture prediction code that runs on a Cortex M0+ microcontroller.

 ## Quick Start